Why is Chefchaouen in Morocco Painted Blue?

 Social media and travel magazines have a way of only showing you the best bits so sometimes expectations don’t always meet reality.
 I wondered if Chefchaouen would be another tourist trap destined for the same fate.
 Instead of finding a city laid out entirely in hues of blue, would it in fact just be one or two streets?

 As I approached the city by bus from Fez, it didn’t look so blue from a distance and my heart sank a little.
 Could my fears be true?
-Maybe I had been wickedly deceived by social media influencers and eager tourist boards after all?
+Had I been wickedly deceived by social media influencers and eager tourist boards after all?

 However, it turns out that the buildings seen from a distance also make up the new part of the city which doesn’t really adhere to the famous colour scheme.
 So as you approach Chefchaouen it doesn’t have the wow factor you might expect.

-Soon enough, any disappointment I had disappeared once I stepped off the bus and made my way towards the medina as more and more buildings painted blue came into view.
+Soon enough, any disappointment I had dispersed once I stepped off the bus and made my way towards the old medina.
+With each step I made, more and more buildings painted blue came into view.

 Chefchaouen - blue city in Morocco